JetBrains-Research/litmuskt/README.md

 * The tool currently doesn't address the false sharing problem.
 This has proven to be tricky if we wish to retain the current flexibility of tests.
 But on the other hand, it is confirmed that eliminating false sharing improves the results both quantitatively and qualitatively.
 At the moment, we are searching for a good solution to this problem.

+### JCStress-related

 * Do not forget to clean up JCStress `*.bin.gz` results from time to time.
 It is not done automatically so that older run results are not lost (given that the `jcstress/results/` folder is overwritten on each run).
+* Avoid naming tests in a manner that can cause Java-related problems.
+For example, a test `SB.volatile` does not work and is called `SB.vol` instead.
+* If for any reason JCStress interop is not working, you can try the following:
+  * `./gradlew jcstress-wrapper:clean`
+  * Go to `jcstress/` and `mvn clean`
+  * Go to your maven `.m2` cache and delete `.m2/repositories/org/jetbrains/litmuskt` (this is the last straw x_x)